remotelock/public/backend_challenge.md

 # Ruby full-stack Technical Evaluation

-Code quality is very important for us.
+Code quality is very important to us.
 We're sending you this challenge so that we can evaluate your coding skills with Ruby.

 ### Instructions